camerond/phil/README.md

 # Phil

-__(Work in progress)__

 Phil is a lightweight content generation module that wraps around [Ffaker](https://github.com/EmmanuelOga/ffaker/tree/master/lib/ffaker).
-Mostly syntactic sugar with some convenient extras.
+You can create large amounts of markup for layout testing with a few simple methods.

 A big theme of Phil is that any parameter that can accept a number also accepts a range.
 This allows for far more utility than vanilla Ffaker when it comes to testing different permutations of content.